→ This Trends Report is also available in Spanish: Informe de tendencias 2019 – Tomémonos de la mano.

 With each new round of technological transformation, the old familiar ways are falling away.
 They are being replaced by new opportunities that spring up regularly as a result of the constant upheaval – an instability that leads to experimentation and new ways of creating and distributing content.
 The year 2018 was marked by the evolution of how we relate to technology through a diverse range of events.

-Innovation isn’t invention’s prerogative; adaptation to transformation is innovative in and of itself.
+Innovation does not always translate into invention, but also to adaptation when it comes to different types of transformation.
 We continue to search for ways to coexist and co-create with the machines upon which we rely.
 Although our honeymoon with Silicon Valley is now well in the past, what has followed it is a new insight into the use of technology.

 So, we continue our ambivalent relationship with the screens and devices that crowd our daily existence and force us to face our contradictions.
 Indeed, even if we are more concerned than ever about the use of our personal data following a succession of scandals, we still resist changing the habits we have developed – immersed as we are in this era of hyperconnectivity.
 What if overexposure to our devices was rather the saturation of a certain type of use?